-Dubious OA publishers
+Dubious OA journals

-- Is the contact information sufficient?
+- Is there reliable contact information?

-For questions about dubious publishers, please contact:
+For questions about dubious journals and publishers, please contact:

 publicera [at] lub [dot] lu [dot] se.